Shop my Scandinavia guide with 200+ tips and map

 Leave the Old Town and visit some of the best Malmö neighbourhoods

-Malmö is fully of cosy neighbourhoods with local shopping, cafes, and fun local restaurants.
-Every neighbourhood of Malmö has it’s own distinctive vibe, and here’s a few that I’d recommend you check out.
+Malmö is fully of cozy neighbourhoods with local shopping, cafes, and fun local restaurants.
+Every neighbourhood of Malmö has it’s own unique personality, and here’s a few that I’d recommend you check out.

 Möllevången